Basic note entry (Step-time)

-- Select your starting position for note input
+- Select your starting position on the music staff for note input

 - Enter note input mode

 - Select the duration of the note (or rest) you want to enter

 - Enter the pitch (or rest) using a keyboard shortcut, mouse, MIDI keyboard, or the on-screen piano keyboard (P).

 To add overlapping notes that start/end at different times (polyphony), see Voices.
 For chords, continue reading here.